reactivego/rx/doc/QUICKSTART.md

 Mac:helloworld $
 ```

-Success! *Jig* generated the code and we were able to run the program.
+Success! *Jig* generated the code into the file `rx.go` and we were able to run the program.
 Turns out the generated file `rx.go` contains less than 250 lines of [code](../example/helloworld/rx.go)

 If you add code to your program using more of the generics in the `rx` library, you should run *jig* again to generate the additional code.